 Additionally, the MRT station is just 4 stops from the Bandar Malaysia High-Speed Rail (HSR) station), which takes you all the way Singapore!

 This offers added convenience for your short-term visitors, and of course, the constant traffic to the retail shops means that the retail component will not likely be a white elephant.
 Transit-oriented developments also mean that it is easy for you or your tenants to travel without the need to go through jams and possibly spend a considerable amount of time to look for parking.

 Community e-marketplaces such as the aforementioned brands are built to connect people.
 They use technology to give people what they want, when they want it.
 There is a growing community of e-users from a growing number of platform providers.
-Maju Kuala Lumpur is also building a Purchaser App for its customers, which aims to inculcate an e-lifestyle and accommodate a growing e-community.
+Maju Kuala Lumpur also has a Purchaser App for its customers, which aims to inculcate an e-lifestyle and accommodate a growing e-community.

 Inevitable changes and challenges

 There are two types of change: incremental and disruptive.
 For companies to stand out and make a true difference in their respective industries, they have to be disruptive.
 For example, WhatsApp is an example of disruption as they made SMS and international calls quite obsolete (which are revenue sources for telcos).